 Fifth, we provide suggestive evidence on the role of labour market institutions in the cross-country differences in the labour market effects of automation.
-Labour market institutions are of interest because even shocks common at the macro or sectoral level can lead to different labour market outcomes between countries (Blanchard and Wolfers, 2000).
 The existing literature has not focused on institutional factors, but it has hinted that they may play a role in understanding the contrasting findings of country-specific studies (Dauth et al. 2021).
 We find that in European countries with higher union coverage and in countries with less strict employment protection legislation, the effect of robots on job separations was larger, while the effect on job findings was lower.